ZiangTian/ZiangTian.github.io/_pages/about.md

  I'm an undergraduate student in the School of Computer Science at Wuhan University, China, expecting to graduate in 2025.

  I like to explore the internals and dynamics of computer systems, and my current research interest revolves around building secure memory systems.
 I'm currently doing research on AES-based counter-mode encryption (AES-CTR) and side channel attacks.
 Other than this I'm also curious about operating systems, virtualization technologies, and many more.
+For projects that I did and contributed to, please see my CV here.

  I'm eagerly looking for PhD advisors!
-Please do not hesitate to contact me via [my email](mailto:ziangtian320@gmail.com?subject=Test)!
+Please do not hesitate to contact me via [my email](mailto:ziangtian@whu.edu.cn?subject=PhD)!

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.